ProJakob/navineBetaBuilds/README.md

-# Navine Meteor Addon Beta Builds
+# navine Meteor Addon
-This repository will contain the latest versions of navine3!<br>
+This repository contains the latest versions of navine3/navineCE!<br>
-These builds should be stable but you can never know.
+These builds are untested.